jackie1santana/drum-kit/README.md

 # Drum kit Application using Vanilla Typescript

-creating drum sounds triggered from key events
+creating drum sounds triggered from key events listening to the transitionend properties on all key data attributes

 ### How to run application